oa-formation/mkdocs_publish/docs/index.md

-# Welcome to MkDocs
+# Welcome to CompanyGram

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+This documentation is made to ensure the best possible experience for our user while navigating the website

 ## Commands